Post Study Work Permit in Netherlands for Indian Students

 As an International Student, you are eligible to apply for a permit for the Orientation Year in the Netherlands if you have completed:

-- a Master’s degree in the past three years, and it is related to the Erasmus Mundus Master's Course, or
+- Master’s degree in the past three years, and it is related to the Erasmus Mundus Master's Course, or

 - Bachelor/ Master’s programmes from a Dutch higher education institution, or

-- a Ph.D. from a Dutch University, or
+- Ph.D. from a Dutch University, or

-- a Master’s degree or postgraduate training from a foreign top 200 university (as per the Times Rankings, the QS Rankings, and the Shanghai Rankings)
+- Master’s degree or postgraduate training from a foreign top 200 university (as per the Times Rankings, the QS Rankings, and the Shanghai Rankings)

 Also, it is ensured that the candidate has relevant English language proficiency and is well-versed in the subject (highly skilled professionals).
 This condition must be met with either of these: